-Closer to review discussion time, we will also be offering a virtual training on Giving and Receiving Feedback.
-This training will be available to all staff members, and will ensure that you have the tools you need to complete a constructive performance review conversation with your manager.
-If you would like to attend this training, please check the performance section of the HRMD website for dates and registration.
+HRMD also has a recorded version of training on Giving and Receiving Feedback.
+This training is available to all staff members, and will ensure that you have the tools you need to complete a constructive performance review conversation with your manager.